Interpretable models for forecasting high-dimensional functional time series: Conclusion

 \section{Conclusion}

 We present a novel statistical method for extracting patterns in high-dimensional functional time series and demonstrate its usage using Japanese subnational age- and sex-specific $\log$ mortality rates from 1975 to 2023.
-Using a two-way functional analysis of variance, we decompose the HDFTS into a functional grand effect, a row effect, a column effect, an interaction term, and time-varying residuals.
-The interaction term and time-varying residuals are further modeled via a one-way functional ANOVA; and the remainder term is then modeled by a functional factor model.
-To facilitate reproducibility, the \Rlogo \ code for computing the point and interval forecast errors is available at the following \href{https://github.com/cfjimenezv07/FANOVA_FFM}{Github Repository}.
+Using a two-way FANOVA, we decompose the HDFTS into a functional grand effect, a row effect, a column effect, an interaction term, and time-varying residuals.
+The time-varying residuals are further modeled via a one-way FANOVA, while the remainder term is captured by a functional factor model.
+For producing accurate point forecasts, the combination of a two-way FANOVA, a one-way FANOVA, and a functional factor model is recommended.
+Rather than capturing a generalized prefecture-gender interaction, the one-way FANOVA excels because its prefecture-specific components isolate localized variations.
+Accounting for these specific effects is precisely what drives the improvement in forecast accuracy.
+To facilitate reproducibility, the \Rlogo \ code for computing the point and interval forecast errors is available at the \href{https://github.com/cfjimenezv07/FANOVA_FFM}{GitHub repository}.

 As a means of quantifying forecast uncertainty, we consider conformal prediction methods.
-Split conformal prediction requires sample splitting, which can lead to inferior interval forecast accuracy at longer forecast horizons.
-As a model-agnostic and tuning-parameter-free approach, sequential conformal prediction gradually updates the predictive quantiles when new data arrive.
-Because it does not require calibration using a validation set, this conservative approach is recommended for quantifying finite-sample prediction uncertainty.
+Split conformal prediction requires sample splitting, which can lead to inferior interval forecast accuracy at longer forecast horizons, especially when the summary statistic is the pointwise quantile.
+From a univariate time-series model, such as AR($p$), the sequential conformal prediction gradually updates the predictive quantiles when new data arrive.
+Because it does not require calibration using a validation set, this conservative approach with larger IS values is recommended for quantifying finite-sample prediction uncertainty.